 The second part of the speech is about recovery.
 Austin spent 41 days in a hospital and learned many lessons that you can only learn after a traumatic life changing event.
 He shares what he learned mostly in regard to attitude and how it is the one thing you have control of even in the darkest of situations.
 Also connected with this is living in the present and not concerning one’s self with the past and the future and just gathering strength and living in the moment.

-The last part of the speech is about wheelchair awareness.
-Before the accident, Austin didn’t know anyone in a wheelchair and since has found out that most people are very confused on how to treat people with disabilities.
-Austin clears up some myths and talks about life in a chair and how shares just how full his new life is.
+last part of the speech is about wheelchair awareness.
+Austin never knew anyone in a wheelchair before his accident and since has found out that many people are very confused on how to treat people with disabilities such as etiquette issues.
+Austin clears up some myths and talks about life in a chair and shares just how full his new life is.

 The speech runs about 40 minutes with an audio/visual presentation incorporated.
 Of course it can be adapted to be shorter or longer if there is a Q & A (between 20 minutes and 80 minutes).
 Experiences in the past, is that the Q & A is sometimes the most fun part.
 Also he has experiences talking with college students and leading parent discussions.